-The stormwater personnel respond to the citizen complaints regarding drainage problems in the City’s roadways and provide guidance to homeowners to help them alleviate poor drainage situations on their property.
-They provide field investigations of all stormwater facilities above and underground, performing minor surveys and project layout, minor stormwater redesign, and utility coordination.
+The stormwater personnel respond to the citizen complaints regarding drainage problems in the City’s roadways and provide guidance to homeowners to help them alleviate poor drainage situations on their properties.
+They provide field investigations of all stormwater facilities above and underground, performing minor surveys and project layout, minor stormwater redesign and utility coordination.
 Personnel also provide driveway and building slab height inspection on new home construction.
-Various City departments utilize the stormwater department personnel to perform miscellaneous services These services vary but can be related to City facilities drainage repairs, hauling and grading material and assisting with projects for other departments.
+Various City departments utilize the stormwater department personnel to perform miscellaneous services.
+These services vary but can be related to City facility drainage repairs, hauling and grading material and assisting with projects for other departments.

 The Stormwater Division is part of the National Pollutant Discharge Elimination System (NPDES) and in compliance with requirements and has a current Phase II Municipal Separate Storm Sewer System (MS4s) permit.